atomizer/sbpe/README.md

 # sbppf

-starbreak python plugin framework, a.k.a. i suck at naming things
+a.k.a. starbreak python plugin framework, a.k.a. i suck at naming things

-currently done features (mostly through plugins):
+current features:

 - zoom, faster and more compatible than sbzoom
 - minimap
 - custom status hud
-- centered camera (2 modes)
+- 2 modes of centered camera, inbounds or not
-- admin keys enabled, also can preset desired flags in config
+- "admin key" settings are persistent in config
 - disabled autokick
 - mouse works at any zoom, auto-hides on inactivity
-- fps, net lag indicator
+- fps, net lag indicators
+- mipmapping (smooth seamless textures when zooming)

-- most things are configurable and keybindable
+most things are configurable and keybindable

+## running

+- set game path in `config.ini`
+- run `loader.py`

 ## compiling